dp-oss/Sec-Notes/Mobile Device Management.md

 ---
 id: Mobile Device Management
 aliases: []
-tags: []
+tags:
+  - Mobile-Devices
 ---

 ## Mobile Device Management (MDM)

 Manage company and user owned devices
-- many companies have a BYOD bring your own Device
+- many companies have a BYOD bring your own Device ^112b2d
 - Policies on applications and data
 - Can control the entire device or merely a partition
 - can set rules for access like pin code or screen lock